GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 You tap your time period — it pulses brighter, the others dim.
 The flood of numbers collapses to a single day-equivalent figure.
 DROP 5 wipes the zeros. ×3 PEAK pulses once.
 One clean RPS sits large on the screen.

 The terminal goes quiet.
 You carry the number to Pressly.

+_Kelly's objection here: you designed the system before you stopped at this terminal.
+You architected for a scale you hadn't calculated.
+The terminal was flooding the whole time and you walked straight past it._

 The sequence reads left to right: convert to requests per day, drop 5 zeros to get RPS (because ~100K seconds in a day), multiply by 3 for peak.